sweetydavis1103/Customer-Churn-Analysis/README.md

 # Author & Acknowledgments

+Author: Sweety Davis
-Author: Sweety DavisAcknowledgments: Thanks to the data providers and the open-source community for supporting data analysis initiatives.
+Acknowledgments: Thanks to the data providers and the open-source community for supporting data analysis initiatives.